How can I treat folliculitis?

 The progression of this disease can vary greatly among patients.
 Some experience only a mild occurrence that resolves by itself within 2-3 weeks.
 For some, it is a recurrent problem that lasts for years.
 That said, most cases are manageable but do require ongoing maintenance.

-Various pathogenic microorganisms can initiate this condition: yeast, bacteria, viruses or ticks.
-The causes of folliculitis can be divided into exogenous (external factors) and endogenous (certain diseases and dysfunctions).
+Various pathogenic microorganisms can bring about this condition: yeast, bacteria, viruses or ticks.
+The causes of folliculitis can be divided into external factors (high/low temperatures, skin trauma, dirt) and certain diseases (liver conditions, diabetes, poor diet).

 In deep folliculitis, the whole hair follicle is damaged.
 It is characterised by the formation of bigger pus-filled lumps with whiteheads that are sore and tender.
 It can be very itchy and leaves dark spots on the shaved area.